sudo-self/Rpi-shairport-sync/README.md

 ---
 * A brief guide to building classic Shairport Sync (for AirPlay 1) is available at [BUILDFORAP1.md](https://github.com/aillwee/shairport-sync/blob/development/BUILDFORAP1.md).
 * A guide to building Shairport Sync for AirPlay 2 on Linux is available at [BUILDFORAP2.md](https://github.com/aillwee/shairport-sync/blob/development/BUILDFORAP2.md).
-* A guide for building on FreeBSD is forthcoming.
+* A guide to building for AirPlay 2 on FreeBSD is forthcoming.

 Note
 ---